riti1302/OCR-correction/README.md

 ### Prerequisites

-This Repository is maintained on Python 3.7 version.
+This project is maintained on Python 3.7 version.

   - numpy == 1.18.2
   - cv2 =< 4.0